Rainnie-oo7/Objectdetection-EgoHands-FasterRCNN-Pytorch/README.md

 Download the 1,3 GB Zip (Labelled Data) from http://vision.soic.indiana.edu/projects/egohands/ EgoHands Dataset.
+Tipp: You can of course delete all but three or four directories for quciker tarinrainingg.

 Unzip it and rename the folder _LABELLED_SAMPLES into data